lcpp-org/crane/docs/source/TwoReactionArgon.rst

     The plasma density :math:`n_e` as a function of time.
-    The blue horizontal line is the expected steady-state value, the red line is the numerical solution calculated by CRANE.
+    The blue horizontal line is the expected steady-state value, the green line is the expected growth of the plasma density at early times, the red line is the numerical solution calculated by CRANE.